micmejia/bible-dump/NKJV/Matthew/Matt 2.md

 But when he heard that Archelaus was reigning over Judea instead of his father Herod, he was afraid to go there.
 And being warned by God in a dream, he turned aside into the region of Galilee.

 ###### 23
-And he came and dwelt in a city called Nazareth, that it might be fulfilled which was spoken by the prophets, "He shall be called a Nazarene." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Matthew 2:1 Gr. _magoi_ [^b]: Matthew 2:7 Gr. _magoi_
+And he came and dwelt in a city called Nazareth, that it might be fulfilled which was spoken by the prophets, "He shall be called a Nazarene."